Making Benthic Mats

 Construction:

-- Unroll the mat completely.
+- Unfold the mat completely.

 - Attach rebar at the two ends using 6 lengths of cord on